johnmccartin/engagement-viewer/README.md

-# Firestarter Static
+# Engagement Viewer

-This is my personal html5 starter pack (based on html5 bp and pure-css).
-This repo builds on previous work developed for the Firestarter wordpress starter kit and the Ring of Fire css framework.
+This is a simple website that shows geojson-encoded data in leaflet, and filters the rendered SVGs across layers using jQuery and bare javascript.